 The kingdom of Cengal (Tjingal), was located in Kalimantan, the region of the district Tanah Bumbu, province of South Kalimantan.
+Existed until the beginning of the 20th century.

-History of the kingdom of Cengal
+History of the kingdom of Cengal, until the beginning of the 20th century

 Cengal (Tjingal) or Pamukan was a autonomous region, headed by a bumiputera, and was part of the Afdeeling Pasir and Tanah Boemboe in the Dutch East Indies colonial administration under the authority of the Assistant Resident GH Dahmen based in Samarinda.
 Regional autonomous government was delegated to a chief bumiputera is young Prince Muhammad Arifillah.